-- Apply approximately 0.1m of soil to comply with the criteria identified in Section 7.5.1. - Scarify the shaped landform across the slope to minimise erosion and maximise infiltration of surface water. - Revegetate the amenity bund with species consistent with those identified in Section 7.5.2 using a combination of hydromulching and tube stock derived from locally sourced seed.
+- Apply approximately 0.1m of soil to comply with the criteria identified in Section 7.5.1. - Scarify the shaped landform across the slope to minimise erosion and maximise infiltration of surface water. - Revegetate the amenity bund with species consistent with those identified in Section 7.5.2 via hydromulching from locally sourced seed, supplemented with locally sourced tube stock if required to support tree establishment.